Information access representations and social capital in networks: Information Access: Mathematical Representation, Clustering, and Analyses

-In this section we provide some insights into the structure of $R^G_\alpha$ and how it relates to structures in the underlying graph $G$.
+We now provide some formal insights into structures that information access clustering seeks to find, by looking more closely at the structure of the representation $R^G_\alpha$ and how it relates to structures in the underlying graph $G$.
 For clarity, we drop the superscript $G$ when the context is clear.